DocLambda/grfutils/README.md

 * scan for groups of smoke detectors
 * scan for smoke detector devices within a group
 * read the properties of a device including temperature, battery state, etc.

-Not yet implemented features are

 * activating the accustic signal of a device
 * deactivating the accustic signal of a device

+Not yet implemented features are
+* assign radio module to a certain group (to retrieve information shared between detectors in this group)
+* receive test alerts
+* receive actual alerts

 ## KUDOS